sp4ee/website-source/content/build-log/020-brushless-solar-motor.md

 - There are no moving parts with friction!
 OK, that is obviously not _completely_ true because you need a bearing at the center.
 But that's the only one, and you can completely avoid electrical contacts.
 - Things that have no friction tend to last very long.
 I like the idea of building somehing that lasts very long.
 - This is a machine that showcases its inner workings instead of hiding them.
 What you see is exactly what it does.
 This is the mechanical equivalent of freeform circuits.
-It is a moving sculpture!
+It is a functional sculpture!
 - It is mechanically very simple.
 I am fascinated by the potential of trading mechanical complexity for smart circuitry.
 - I can build it from scratch, down to hand-winding the solenoid!